SENIOR LEADERSHIP TEAM

 CRISTINA GOMEZ: 2023–2026 |

-Industry/Expertise: Gartner, Practice Vice President, Marketing & Communications Research Practice Board Committees: Co-Chair, Governance; Advancement WIS Connection: Cristina's two daughters are enrolled at WIS, in the Classes of 2033 and 2036. |
+Ms. Gomez is Practice Vice President in the Marketing & Communications Research Practice at Gartner.
+She serves as Co-Chair of the WIS Governance Committee and serves on the Advancement Committee.
+Her two daughters are enrolled at WIS, in the Classes of 2033 and 2036. |

 maya grassi: 2025–2028 |